BREAD-PH/AgenticMD/README.md

           publish_branch: main
           allow_empty_commit: true
 ```

+Important notes about the workflow:
+1. The workflow preserves the original commit author's identity while ensuring Vercel deployment compatibility
+2. Git commits will be attributed as "[Original Author] via GitHub Actions"
+3. The email is set to match the Vercel account owner's email to prevent deployment access issues
+4. Replace `niccoreyes@gmail.com` with your Vercel account email if different
-Replace ```<your-username>``` with your GitHub username and ```<destination-repo-name>``` with the name of the external repository in your personal account.
-This action will copy everything from your organization's repository to your personal repository, including your GitHub Action workflows, so follow Step 4 to disable GitHub Actions on the destination repository.
+5. Replace `<your-username>` with your GitHub username and `<destination-repo-name>` with the name of the external repository

 ## Step 6: Run your workflow
 Push something to your main branch and see it be pushed to your ```<your-username>/<destination-repo-name>``` repository.